eProsima/Integration-Service/README.md

   publication-subscription paradigm.
 The topics must be specified in the form of a YAML dictionary, meaning that two topics can never have the same name.

-  For each topic, some configuration parameters are common for all the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
-To see which parameters can be tuned for a certain middleware, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of `https://github.com/eProsima/<MW_NAME>-SH`.
+  For each topic, some configuration parameters are common for all of the supported middlewares within the *Integration Service* ecosystem; while others are specific of each middleware.
+To see which topic parameters can be tuned for a certain middleware, please refer to its dedicated *README* section in its corresponding GitHub repository, under the name of `https://github.com/eProsima/<MW_NAME>-SH`.